Constructing coherent spatial memory in LLM agents through graph rectification: Approach

 \subsection{Version Control}

-To support long-term consistency in LLM-driven graph construction, we introduce the Version Control—a lightweight, structured history mechanism that logs all changes to the navigation graph across time.
-Unlike flat logs or linear event lists, Version Control maintains versioned snapshots of the graph in a directed chain, enabling targeted rollback, difference analysis, and recall thinking history.
+Version Control maintains a totally ordered sequence of commits, enabling targeted rollback, difference analysis, and complete reasoning history retrieval.
+The Reasoning History Tree $\mathcal{T}$ used by the LCA-based localizer (\S\ref{error_localization}) is the rooted DAG induced by these commits via their edge-source dependencies---commits form the chain, $\mathcal{T}$ records which commit introduced each spatial edge---so the two views describe the same underlying history at different granularities.

-\paragraph{Version Control Structure.} Version Control is a directed chain of version records $[G_0, G_1, \dots, G_t]$, where each commit history $G_i$ represents a step-wise change to the graph.
-Rather than storing full graph snapshots, each version logs only the incremental updates.
-(See Figure \ref{fig:TDG})
+\paragraph{Version Control Structure.} Version Control is a totally ordered sequence of version records $[G_0, G_1, \dots, G_t]$, where each commit $G_i$ represents a step-wise change to the graph.
+Rather than storing full graph snapshots, each version logs only the incremental updates (e.g., edge additions or conflict-triggered replacements), with metadata including the step identifier, specific edge changes (+ for additions, - for removals during replacements), trigger event type, and associated observation.

 This structure minimizes memory cost while enabling exact reconstructions.

 \paragraph{Supported Operations.} Version Control supports three key operations: \begin{itemize} \item \texttt{rollback\_to(version)}: Restores the graph to a prior state by undoing subsequent steps. \item \texttt{recall\_step(version)}: Obtain the thinking history corresponding to the step. \item \texttt{diff(G$_i$, G$_j$)}: Computes edge-level differences between two versions. \end{itemize} These operations support both runtime repair decisions and post hoc analysis.